 Rahal Letterman Lanigan is a racing team that has participated in the IndyCar Series and the WeatherTech SportsCar Championship.
-The team has its headquarters in Brownsburg, Indiana, and Hilliard, Ohio.

 Former Late Show host David Letterman formed this auto racing team with 1986 Indianapolis 500 winner and three-time IndyCar Champion, Bobby Rahal, and Mi-Jack co-owner, Mike Lanigan.